 Rote memorizing is a low-level thinking skill.
-Strategies, on the other hand, give children confidence and independence.
+Strategies, on the other hand, give confidence and independence.
 An example of a strategy is finding 9 + 6 by taking 1 from the 6 and giving it to the 9 to make 10 and 5, which is 15.
-Children who learn strategies have better number sense and are less likely to resort to finger counting.
+Those who learn strategies have better number sense and are less likely to resort to finger counting.

-Manipulatives, such as an abacus or tables, are not to be regarded as crutches.
-They enable the children to build a mental model, necessary for concept formation.
-In practice, children will refer to them less and less and finally not at all.
-Let each child decide when he no longer needs them.
+Manipulatives, such as the Cotter Abacus or multiplication tables, are not to be regarded as crutches.
+They enable the students to build a mental model, necessary for concept formation.
+In practice, students will refer to them less and less and finally not at all.
+Let each child decide when they no longer need them.
 Sometimes just the security of having them nearby helps, even if they are not looked at.
 At the right time, a child may respond to the challenge of playing without them.

-What looks like a simple step to us is often several steps for the child.
+What looks like a simple step to us is often several steps for the student.
 That explains the variety of games.
 The games progressively get harder, building on previous concepts.
 The background section found in some of the games offers suggestions for presenting new concepts.
 Often a concept can be learned in more than one way, resulting in several games for the same concept.